sabernhardt/wordpress-develop/src/wp-content/themes/twentysixteen/genericons/README.md

 **optimizeLegibility**

-Note: On Android browsers with version 4.2, 4.3, and probably later, Genericons will simply not show up if you're using the CSS property "text-rendering" set to "optimizeLegibility.
+Note: On Android browsers with version 4.2, 4.3, and probably later, Genericons will simply not show up if you're using the CSS property "text-rendering" set to "optimizeLegibility".

 **Updates**